Charlie Blackmon Player Props: Rockies vs. Marlins

-The Colorado Rockies and Charlie Blackmon, who went 1-for-4 with a double and an RBI last time in action, battle Sandy Alcantara and the Miami Marlins at Coors Field, Wednesday at 8:40 PM ET.
+Charlie Blackmon -- with a slugging percentage of .487 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies against the Miami Marlins, with Braxton Garrett on the mound, on May 25 at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Marlins.
+In his most recent game he had a one-hit performance (1-for-3) against the Marlins.

 Charlie Blackmon Game Info & Props vs. the Marlins